jkup/jonkuperman.com/content/blog/better-approach-design-systems/index.md

 <YouTube youTubeId="dxDcBB7Xoxs" />

+## Prior art

+This project reminds me a lot of [Downshift](https://github.com/downshift-js/downshift) by [Kent C. Dodds](https://twitter.com/kentcdodds).
+Downshift provides a set of hooks for Combobox, Select and MultipleSelect.

 ## An example

 Let's check out how these libraries work together using a listbox as an example!